Head to Nationals Park to experience one of baseball’s most exciting teams.

 The team, constructed by Mike Rizzo, president of baseball operations and general manager, built a strong core of young talent, including first-round draft picks Ryan Zimmerman, Stephen Strasburg, Bryce Harper and Anthony Rendon.
 By 2012, the franchise had secured its first division championship.
 It was the first time the District had experienced postseason baseball since the 1933 Washington Senators advanced to the World Series.

-Since then, the Nationals have won division titles in 2014, 2016 and 2017, and continue to pursue a World Series title under first-year manager Dave Martinez.
+Since then, the Nationals have won division titles in 2014, 2016 and 2017, and won the 2019 World Series title under manager Dave Martinez.
 The Nationals have some of the most exciting players in Major League Baseball, including back-to-back NL Cy Young award winner Max Scherzer, the electric Stephen Strasburg, as well as star infielders Ryan Zimmerman and Trea Turner.

 Nationals Park is located on the bustling Capitol Riverfront, one of the District’s fastest-growing areas.
 Easily accessible from the Navy Yard-Ballpark Metro stop on the Green Line, the neighborhood provides many options for before and after the game.
 The Yards Park and Canal Park are both outdoor destinations, and each is within walking distance of the Navy Yard stop.

 When it comes to food, the stadium is one-of-a-kind.
 Enjoy a legendary chili dog from Ben’s Chili Bowl, a Washington institution or watch the game comfortably from the Budweiser Brew House, a full-service restaurant within the stadium.
 Elsewhere in Nationals Park, diners can enjoy everything from saucy Shake Shack burgers to gourmet sandwiches from G Sandwich Shop and an array of dumplings.
 Check out this full guide of where to eat and drink in the park.